Article · Apr 17, 2026

 );

-The RLS policy you write for the per-user pattern:
+The RLS policy for the per-user pattern:

 create policy "users can read their own notification channel"